OK to axe native trees on Waikanae property, says KCDCBy Alan Tristram

 The Kapiti Coast District Council has told a Waikanae couple they can trim or cut down ngaio native trees bordering their property — because they were planted rather than natural bush and as such are not protected under the current District Plan.

-The Waikanae couple, Nance and John Buckley, understood they couldn’t trim or modify the trees without resource consent.
+The Waikanae couple, Nance and John Buckley, understood they couldn’t trim or modify the trees (visit their website) without resource consent.
 But Andrew Guerin, Council’s Resource Consents and Compliance Manager, says that is not the case.